The Balkans by Private Train

 Overnight: Hotel President, Sarajevo (B, L, D)

-Today we’ll explore Sarajevo in the company of our brilliant local guide.
-An incredibly multicultural city, it’s the only European capital to have a mosque, two churches of different denominations, and a synagogue, all within close range of each other.
-Founded in 1461, Sarajevo has been part of a number of empires, leaving the city with a wonderful array of architecture, history, and culture.
-We’ll visit vibrant Baščaršija, Sarajevo’s mediaeval bazaar area, the Latin Bridge that stretches over the river Milijacka, built in the time of the Ottoman empire in the 16th century, and the site of the assassination of Archduke Franz Ferdinand in 1914, which famously sparked WWI.
-We’ll also visit the Sarajevo Tunnel Museum, dedicated to the maze of tunnels constructed under the city during the 1993 Siege of Sarajevo.
-Lunch will be at the serene spring of Vrelo Bosne, an idyllic landmark within the buzzing hubbub of Sarajevo.
+Today we’ll explore Sarajevo in the company of our wonderful local guide.
+An incredibly multicultural city, Sarajevo is the only European capital to have a mosque, two churches of different denominations, and a synagogue, all within close range of each other.
+Founded in 1461, this magic city has been part of a number of empires, leaving the city with a wonderful array of architecture, history, and culture.
+Our walking tour will take in the vibrant Baščaršija, Sarajevo’s mediaeval bazaar area, the Latin Bridge that stretches over the river Milijacka, built in the time of the Ottoman empire in the 16th century, and the site of the assassination of Archduke Franz Ferdinand in 1914, which famously sparked WWI, and the city’s magnificent City Hall.

 Overnight: Hotel President, Sarajevo (B, L)